MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex1_compliance_roles.md

 1. Make sure all available Windows Updates are installed and the client does not require a restart to finish update installation.

-    [//]: <> (Installing the latest OS updates will also update the Edge browser to the new chromium version required to do this labs.)

 1. Open **Microsoft Edge** from the taskbar and when a **Welcome to Microsoft Edge** windows is displayed, select **Start without your data**, select **Continue without this data** again and select **Confirm and start browsing**.

 1. If the welcome message is missing, navigate to https://microsoft.com/edge, select **DOWNLOAD for Windows** and **Windows 10**.
 Select **Accept and download** and **Run** to install the latest version of the Edge browser.
 Once this is complete perform the previous step.